Brian Pallister: Provincial politics

 Pallister began his political career at the provincial level, winning a by-election in Portage la Prairie on September 15, 1992, as a candidate of the Progressive Conservative Party of Manitoba.
 He entered the provincial legislature as a backbench supporter of the Filmon government and pushed for balanced budget legislation.
 In 1993, he endorsed Jean Charest's bid to lead the Progressive Conservative Party of Canada.

 Pallister was reelected in the 1995 provincial election, and sworn into cabinet on May 9, 1995, as Minister of Government Services.
 He carried out reforms that eliminated almost 3,000 pages of statutory regulations as part of a government campaign against regulations, presided over changes to the Manitoba Disaster Assistance Board, and oversaw provincial flood claims.
 He stepped down from cabinet on January 6, 1997, to prepare for his first federal campaign.

 Pallister defeated Paul-Emile Labossiere to win the Progressive Conservative nomination for Portage—Lisgar in the 1997 federal election, and formally resigned his seat in the legislature on April 28, 1997.
 He lost to Reform Party incumbent Jake Hoeppner by 1,449 votes.

 There were rumours that Pallister would campaign to succeed Filmon as leader of the Progressive Conservative Party of Manitoba in 2000, but he declined.

 Federal politics

 1998 Progressive Conservative Party of Canada leadership bid

 In 1998, Pallister campaigned for the leadership of the federal Progressive Conservative Party on a platform designed to win back voters who had left the party for Reform.
 His supporters included former cabinet ministers Don Mazankowski and Charlie Mayer, Senator Consiglio Di Nino, and Jim Jones, the sole Progressive Conservative representative in the House of Commons from Ontario.
 He finished fourth on the first ballot of the 1998 Progressive Conservative leadership election with 12.5% support, behind David Orchard, Hugh Segal, and the eventual winner, former Prime Minister Joe Clark.
-He withdrew from the contest a few days later, and declined to endorse another candidate.
+He withdrew from the contest a few days later.
 Pallister said that Progressive Conservatives had "voted for the past" and missed an opportunity to renew themselves.